danieleb1861/BESS_sizing_tool/README.md

 ---
 _**Warning**_: The .pdf viewer is not the best way to interact with this README.
 Download a markdown interpreter of .md files instead (Markdown Monster or what you prefer).
-From there, you can copy&paste command lines.
+From there, you can copy and paste command lines.

 ---